Имеются скромные три строчки плюсового кода, написанные в VS 2015

 If the class definition declares a move constructor or move assignment operator, the implicitly declared copy

-; otherwise, it is defined as defaulted (8.4).
+constructor is defined as deleted; otherwise, it is defined as defaulted (8.4).
 The latter case is deprecated if

 the class has a user-declared copy assignment operator or a user-declared destructor.